swpu-jixiangcheng/Underwater_Object_Detection/README.md

 # Underwater_Object_Detection
-Lightweight underwater object detection based on image enhancement and multi-attention

 The source code is for the paper titled "Lightweight underwater object detection based on image enhancement and multi-attention".